 On September 30, 2017, we accepted a 12-month note (the "KM Loan Agreement") from Kaged Muscle, LLC ("Kaged Muscle"), one of our contract manufacturing customers, in exchange for \$1.5 million of trade receivables due to us from Kaged Muscle.
 On September 30, 2018, we entered into a First Amendment (the "First Amendment") with Kaged Muscle in connection with the KM Loan Agreement.
 The First Amendment modified the KM Loan Agreement and related promissory note by extending the loan's maturity date from September 30, 2018 to December 28, 2018 in exchange for an extension fee in the amount of \$25,000.
-Kaged Muscle is one of our fastest growing sports nutrition customers and we executed this note receivable conversion, and subsequent amendment, to assist them with their near term financing needs.
+We executed this note receivable conversion, and subsequent amendment, to assist Kaged Muscle with their near term financing needs.
 The note carried an interest rate of fifteen percent (15%) per annum with payments of interest only.
 The note was paid in full before the amended maturity date.
-In association with this note, we did not recognize any interest income during the three months ended September 30, 2018 we recognized \$58,000 in interest income associated with this note.
+In association with this note, we did not recognize any interest income during the three or six months ended December 31, 2019.
+During the three months ended December 31, 2018 we recognized \$46,000 and during the six months ended December 31, 2018 we recognized \$104,000 in interest income associated with this note.